vwon23/streamlit-data-profiler/README.md

 ### Prerequisites

-This application require python version > 3.6 and < 3.12.
+This application require python version > 3.7 and < 3.12.
+(Version 3.11 recommended)

 ### Installation